MarcinKilarski/Website-Audit/seo.md

 Engagement metrics help you and search engines understand how interested users are in your competitive content.
 Google is giving preferential treatment to sites with the best usability, so it is vital in terms of search and business purposes to continuously work on the quality of the content.

-We compare your competitors’ bounce rate, daily page views per visitor and daily time on site per visitor during the last three months, which is data provided by Alexa.com.
-Alexa, owned by Amazon, provides commercial web traffic data and analytics.
+We compare your competitors' bounce rate, daily page views per visitor and daily time on site per visitor during the last three months, which is data provided by Alexa.com.
+Alexa, owned by Amazon, provides commercial web traffic data and web analytics.

 Their traffic data is generated from the browsing behaviour of people.
 Companies take advantage of this tool to gain insight in measuring the web traffic of their competitors and make better estimates.
 Generally, this is a data panel of millions of people using more than 25,000 different browser extensions.